Giralang walk directions

 There are more fine views south of mountains and the city as you continue on.

-18. Continue following the track as it starts to go down hill to reach a street (Spigl Street) bisecting the park.
+11. Continue following the track as it starts to go downhill to reach a street (Spigl Street) bisecting the park.
 Go down the stairs to reach the street, cross over, then turn left to reach another set of stairs taking you up to the right and more parkland.

 Leash your dog before crossing this road.
 Off leash opportunities continue on the other side of the road.

-20. Continue following the track as the park narrows.
-It veers right and then left at this point between green colour bond backyard fences then drops steeply down hill.
+13. Continue following the track as the park narrows.
+It veers right and then left at this point between green colour bond backyard fences then drops steeply downhill.

 There is a small children's playground to the right of the track just after it narrows then widens again (near Scultpor Street)

-21. Continue down hill, the last part becoming steeper, ignoring any forks to the right or left, until you reach the bitumen cycle path by the storm water drain that you followed in the early part of the walk.
+14. Continue downhill, the last part becoming steeper (the track may peter out depending on grass growth), ignoring any forks to the right or left, until you reach a bitumen cycle path by a storm water drain.

 Off leash opportunity ends before you reach the bitumen path.